JobsonAlmeida/Level-Control/README.md

 In this program I1 refers to the top sensor, I2 refers to the bottom sensor, I3 is the manual and automatic selector, I4 is the on/off motor selector, Q1 refers to the pump running indicator, Q2 refers to the low level indicator, Q3 refers to high level indicator, Q4 is the motor output.

-The image below show these input and output associations.
+The image below shows these input and output associations.

 <p align="center">
 <img src="images/input_output_association.png"  alt="Requirements" height="auto align="left" />